MicrosoftDocs/microsoft-community-training/microsoft-community-training/content-management/create-content/create-learning-path/create-a-learning-path.md

 ## Steps to create a Learning Path

-1. On the Microsoft Community Training portal, [**switch to administrator view**](../../../get-started/step-by-step-configuration-guide.md#step-2--switch-to-administrator-view-of-the-portal) on the portal
+1. On the Community Training portal, [**switch to administrator view**](../../../get-started/step-by-step-configuration-guide.md#step-2--switch-to-administrator-view-of-the-portal) on the portal

 2. Select the **Content** menu on the left bar and click on Learning Path tab